dkleftogi/cfDNA_AnalysisPipeline/README.md

 ## Contact

-Dr Dimitrios Kleftogiannis and Jun Xian Liew
+Dimitrios Kleftogiannis and Liew Jun Xian

-Comments and bug reports are welcome, email to dimitrios_kleftogiannis@gis.a-star.edu.sg OR iewjx@gis.a-star.edu.sg
+Comments and bug reports are welcome, email to dimitrios_kleftogiannis@gis.a-star.edu.sg OR liewjx@gis.a-star.edu.sg

 I would also appreciate hearing about how you used this code, improvements that you have made to it.